-Proportion of assessed settlements where it was reported that people.
-In the settlements where lack of access to educational services was reported (56%), main barriers to accessing educational services, by % of assessed settlements:
+Proportion of assessed settlements where it was reported that people had access to any educational services:

+In the settlements where a lack of access to educational services was reported (51%), the main barriers to accessing educational services, [by % of assessed settlements] were:

-Never had education facilities nearby 68%
+Never had education facilities nearby 66%

-Destroyed by conflict 11%

 No teachers 10%

-Schools not allowed 6%
+Schools not allowed 7%

+Destroyed by conflict 6%

-In 44% of assesed settlement, it was reported that people could walk to education services.
+In 49% of assessed settlements, it was reported that people could walk to education services.

-In none of the assessed settlements it was reported that children were attending formal schooling.

-The most recent version of the VTS dataset (released in February 2019 on vts.eocng.org) has been used as the reference for settlement names and locations, and adjusted to account for deserted villages based on information shared by OCHA.

-&lt;sup>2Due to changes in migration patterns, the specific settlements assessed within each LGA vary each month.
+In 99% of all assessed settlements, it was reported that no child attended formal schooling.
+The most recent version of the VTS dataset (released in February 2019 on vts.eocng.org) has been used as the reference for settlement names and locations, and adjusted to account for deserted villages based on information shared by OCHA. &lt;sup>2Due to changes in migration patterns, the specific settlements assessed within each LGA vary each month.
 Changes in results reported in this factsheet, compared to previous factsheets, may therefore be due to variations in the assessed settlements instead of changes over time